juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 <exercise id="8" title="Evaluating your models">

 The `fit_lm` and `fit_rf` models you just trained are in your environment.
 It's time to evaluate them!
-For regression models, we will focus on evaluating using the root mean squared error.
+For regression models, we will focus on evaluating using the **root mean squared error**.
 This quantity is measured in the same units as the original data (miles per gallon, in our case).
 Lower values indicate a better fit to the data.
-It's not too hard to calculate root mean squared error manually, but the [yardstick](https://www.rdocumentation.org/packages/yardstick) package, by Max Kuhn, the same developer as caret, offers convenient functions for this and other model performance metrics.
+It's not too hard to calculate root mean squared error manually, but the [yardstick](https://tidymodels.github.io/yardstick/) package offers convenient functions for this and other model performance metrics.

 **Instructions**